Christian von Wernich: Trial and conviction

-On 9 October 2007 the court found him guilty of complicity in seven homicides, 42 kidnappings, and 32 instances of torture.
+On 9 October 2007 the court found Wernich guilty of complicity in seven homicides, 42 kidnappings, and 32 instances of torture.
 The tribunal sentenced him to life imprisonment.

 Wernich's trial was thought to have revealed "the church's dark past during the dirty war, when it sometimes gave its support to the military's persecution of leftist opponents.
 That past stands in stark contrast to the role the church played during the dictatorships in Chile and Brazil, where priests and bishops publicly condemned the governments and worked to save those being persecuted from torture and death."
 During the trial, the Church was officially silent, although the Reverend Rubén Capitanio was called as a witness and was required to testify during the trial.
 He condemned the Roman Catholic Church's "complicity" in atrocities during the Dirty War.
 He said, "There are some that think that this trial is an attack on the church, and I want to say that this is a service to the church.
 This is helping us search for the truth."

 On Wernich's conviction, his superior, Bishop Martín Elizalde, apologised for Wernich being "so far from the requirements of the mission commended to him."
 When in 2010 it was reported that Wernich was still being permitted to officiate as a priest at Mass in prison, the bishop said that "at the appropriate time von Wernich's situation will have to be resolved in accordance with canonical law."